-In addition, to address the growing risk of the use of force by security guards and store personnel to combat theft in stores in Brazil (see paragraph on the updating of supplier risk mapping in 2020), GPA has adopted an action plan for these personnel, which was presented to the GPA Governance and CSR Committee in 2020.
+In addition, to address the growing risk of the use of force by security guards and store personnel to combat theft in stores in Brazil (see paragraph Continuous risk analysis and updating the subsidiary risk map), GPA has adopted an action plan for these personnel, which was presented to the GPA Governance and CSR Committee in 2020.
 It consists of:

-- reviewing the procedures and guidelines for people in charge of tracking thefts in stores, and the alert system in case of customer complaints; - re-evaluating the procedure for selecting security companies, including ensuring that officers are registered with the federal police; - organising an annual workshop with all security companies and online training in procedures for cashiers, managers and other staff, as well as training to combat unconscious stereotypes and respect human rights; - carrying out several initiatives to raise employee awareness, such as the introduction of diversity ambassadors in shops and the promotion of good practices to ensure the safety of everyone in a benevolent manner.
+- reviewing the procedures and guidelines for people in charge of tracking thefts in stores, and the alert system in case of customer complaints; - re-evaluating the procedure for selecting security service providers, including ensuring that officers are registered with the federal police; - organising an annual workshop with all service providers and online training in procedures for cashiers, managers and other staff, as well as training to combat unconscious stereotypes and respect human rights; - carrying out several initiatives to raise employee awareness, such as the introduction of diversity ambassadors in shops and the promotion of good practices to ensure the safety of everyone in a benevolent manner.